 Economists carry a set of theories in their heads like a carpenter carries around a toolkit.
 When they see an economic issue or problem, they go through the theories they know to see if they can find one that fits.
 Then they use the theory to derive insights about the issue or problem.
-In economics, theories are expressed as diagrams, graphs, or even as mathematical equations.
+Economists express theories as diagrams, graphs, or even as mathematical equations.
 (Do not worry.
 In this course, we will mostly use graphs.)
 Economists do not figure out the answer to the problem first and then draw the graph to illustrate.
 Rather, they use the graph of the theory to help them figure out the answer.
 Although at the introductory level, you can sometimes figure out the right answer without applying a model, if you keep studying economics, before too long you will run into issues and problems that you will need to graph to solve.
-Both micro and macroeconomics are explained in terms of theories and models.
+We explain both micro and macroeconomics in terms of theories and models.
 The most well-known theories are probably those of supply and demand, but you will learn a number of others.

-1.4 | How Economies Can Be Organized: An Overview of Economic Systems
+1.4 | How To Organize Economies: An Overview of Economic Systems